Linguapress.com home

 Britain's Chinese come out Top !

-"My parents came to Britain about 25 years ago, from Hong Kong.
+"My parents came to Britain over 45 years ago, from Hong Kong.
 My dad couldn't speak much English, and my mum couldn't speak a word.
 She still doesn't speak it very well.
 But they pushed me through school, and made sure I got to university.
-In June, I'll be graduating with a degree in computer engineering.
-I should be able to get a very good job quite quickly."
+I graduated with a degree in computer engineering, and found it easy to get a job."

-In a year's time, Martin will almost certainly have joined the ranks of the well-educated well-paid Chinese British, who make up one of the biggest success stories in modern Britain.
+Martin is one of the well-educated well-paid Chinese British, who make up one of the biggest success stories in modern Britain.

-Thirty years ago, most of the Chinese immigrants in Britain were poorly educated, and worked in arduous conditions in relatively poorly paid jobs, notably in catering; but according to a survey published last Spring, Britain's 170,000 Chinese are now the best qualified, most highly educated and most economically successful ethnic group in the United Kingdom.
+Fifty years ago, most of the Chinese immigrants in Britain were poorly educated, and worked in arduous conditions in relatively poorly paid jobs, notably in catering; but according to a survey published last spring, Britain's 170,000 Chinese are now the best qualified, most highly educated and most economically successful ethnic group in the United Kingdom.

 Like many of the Hong Kong Chinese who came to Britain in the 1960's and 1970's, Wu Chow, Martin's father, arrived almost penniless.
 Working long hours as a cook in a restaurant, and living very frugally, Wu nevertheless managed to save up some of his meagre earnings, and within five years had enough money in the bank to be able to open his own restaurant.